vertica/integrators-guide/content/data-protocols-formats/frontend-backend.md

 > **Security concerns**: The frontend must verify the file the backend asks for reading ([LoadFile](#loadfile-h)) or writing ([WriteFile](#writefile-o) is not tampered.

 After loading all the data, the backend sends a [DataRow](#datarow-d) message indicating the number of rows loaded, and then a [CommandComplete](#commandcomplete-c) message indicating the end of the COPY command.
-The query string might contain multiple SQL commands, the backend will return to the command-processing mode of [Simple Query protocol](#simple-query) when a COPY command ended#emptyqueryresponse-ite.
+The query string might contain multiple SQL commands, the backend will return to the command-processing mode of [Simple Query protocol](#simple-query) when a COPY command ended.
+ReadyForQuery will always be sent when the query string is complete.

 In the event of a frontend-detected error during *copy-local* mode, the frontend can terminate it by sending a [CopyError](#copyerror-e) message, which will cause the COPY SQL statement to fail with an ErrorResponse.
 In the event of a backend-detected error (including receipt of a CopyError message), the backend will issue an ErrorResponse message, any subsequent messages issued by the frontend will simply be dropped, and ReadyForQuery is issued.